 Weeks later, I’d bought my first camera – a double-stroke Leica M3 with collapsible 50mm Summicron lens, topped off with the Leicameter MR. As I couldn’t afford to buy it outright, I was persuaded to write a string of post-dated cheques – essentially a hire purchase.
 Of course, on my tight student grant and wafer-thin budget, these bounced within a couple of months, and I was threatened with expulsion from student halls because I couldn’t pay the rent.
 I had to sell it after putting only two rolls through it.
+One roll I know I over-developed.
+It was my first ever, and I remember I had tried to push it a couple of stops.
+So it was grainy as a black-sand beach.

 After the newspaper job, I helped start up Ag+ Photographic magazine, which became Ag Magazine.
 And by ‘start up’ I do mean laying it out in Aldus Pagemaker, cranking the handle to get the printer going (each page – of text only – took half an hour to print), and writing more than half the first issue while crammed into a room so small that, should one of the three of us need to get up, the others had first to stand up or squeeze under their desk.
 It was here I filled out a job application for a lectureship at the Polytechnic of Central London.
 (More of that part of the story here.)